micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 ---

 micro-ROS targets microcontroller, devices with low memory resources.
 With that in mind, micro-ROS try to address the memory management issue prioritizing the use of static memory instead of dynamic memory and optimizing the memory footprint of the applications.
 This, of course, has a cost that the users must agree to pay, a precompile tunning.

 This tutorial explains which are the memory resources managed by micro-ROS and how to tune them for a particular application.
-It also address the RMW run-time configuration API where the user can configure micro-ROS Agent endpoints or Micro XRCE-DDS session client key.
+It also addresses the RMW run-time configuration API where the user can configure the micro-ROS Agent endpoints or the Micro XRCE-DDS session `client_key`.

 ## Memory resources optimization

-micro-ROS deal with two different memory resources related with Micro XRCE-DDS library and its RMW implementation named rmw-microxrcedds.
+micro-ROS deals with two different memory resources related with the Micro XRCE-DDS library and its RMW implementation named rmw-microxrcedds.

 ### Micro XRCE-DDS

-Micro XRCE-DDS messages flows between Client and Agent throw **streams**.
+Micro XRCE-DDS messages flow between Client and Agent throw **streams**.
-A stream represents an independent ordered flow of information, that is, it is a sort of messaging queue.
+A stream represents an independent ordered flow of information, so it is a sort of messaging queue.
 There are two kinds of streams, **best-effort** and **reliable**.
-Both, best-effort and reliable streams, have a raw buffer (`uint8_t` array) associated with them, but the layout is different.
+Both best-effort and reliable streams, have a raw buffer (`uint8_t` array) associated with them, but the layout is different.

 On the one hand, best-effort streams could be interpreted as a single message queue.
-Therefore, the raw buffer a single data buffer where only one message is popped/pushed.
+Therefore, the raw buffer is a single data buffer where only one message is popped/pushed.

 ![](./imgs/best_effort_stream.svg)

-On the other hand, reliable streams contains multiple messages which are popped/pushed according to the reliable communication protocol described in the DDS-XRCE specification.
+On the other hand, reliable streams contain multiple messages which are popped/pushed according to the reliable communication protocol described in the DDS-XRCE specification.
-It is achieved splitting the raw buffer into chucks, each one of those could contain a single message.
+It is achieved splitting the raw buffer into chucks, each of which each contains a single message.

 ![](./imgs/reliable_strea.svg)

-The size of the best-effort and reliable stream can be set by two sets of CMake flags.
+The size of the best-effort and reliable stream can be configured by two sets of CMake flags.

-* `UCLIENT_UDP_TRANSPORT_MTU`, `UCLIENT_TCP_TRANSPORT_MTU` and `UCLIENT_SERIAL_TRANSPORT_MTU` (depending of the transport selected): control the size of the best-effort stream buffer which matches with the size of each chunk of the reliable stream.
+* `UCLIENT_UDP_TRANSPORT_MTU`, `UCLIENT_TCP_TRANSPORT_MTU` and `UCLIENT_SERIAL_TRANSPORT_MTU` (depending on the transport selected): these flags control the size of the best-effort stream buffer which matches with the size of each chunk of the reliable stream.
 * `RMW_UXRCE_MAX_HISTORY`: sets the number of slots for the reliable streams.

 The size of the stream sets indirectly the maximum message size (MMS) of the micro-ROS application.
 This MMS is (`UCLIENT_<XXX>_TRANSPORT_MTU` - 12 B) for best-effort messages and (`UCLIENT_<XXX>_TRANSPORT_MTU` * (`RMW_UXRCE_MAX_HISTORY` - 12 B)) in the case of reliable messages.

 The use of best-effort or reliable stream is handled by the `rmw_qos_reliability_policy_t` set in the `rmw_qos_profile_t` for a particular publisher or subscription.
-In the case of `RMW_QOS_POLICY_RELIABILITY_BEST_EFFORT` best-effort streams are used and for `RMW_QOS_POLICY_RELIABILITY_RELIABLE` reliable streams.
+In the case of `RMW_QOS_POLICY_RELIABILITY_BEST_EFFORT` best-effort streams are used and for `RMW_QOS_POLICY_RELIABILITY_RELIABLE` reliable streams are used instead.

 ### rmw-microxrcedds